Enkidu-6/tor-ddos/README.md

 ```
 It will check and remove all relays from your block list once a minute.
 You can play with the time interval until you find a number you're happy with.

+You should also run a daily cron job with **refresh-authorities.sh** to always have the most recent IP addresses for your allow list.

 # tor-ddos The long version

 I'm putting this together in response to some people who are looking for something simple that anyone regardless of their level of expertise can implement.
 Something that doesn't require a lot of time.
 No scripts, just mostly plain text and as simple as copy and paste if you want to.